lukasmartinelli/pgfutter/README.md

 Features:

-- Generated import tables
+- Generated import tables (`pgfutter csv <file>` and your done)
 - Good performance using the `COPY` streaming protocol
-- Importing over the network
+- Easy deployment
 - Dealing with import errors
-- Easy deployment
+- Import over the network

 ## Install